Fiat Chrysler Australia

-Fiat Chrysler Australia, officially FCA Australia, is the official Stellantis subsidiary in that country, operating as distributor of Chrysler, Jeep, Dodge, Abarth, Alfa Romeo and Fiat vehicles.
-However, there had previously been a "Chrysler Australia Ltd" which had operated as a vehicle manufacturer in Australia from 1951 until 1980, and was subsequently taken over by Mitsubishi Motors Australia.
+Stellantis (Australia and New Zealand) Pty Ltd (formerly FCA Australia), is the official Stellantis subsidiary in Australia and New Zealand, operating as distributor of Chrysler, Jeep, Dodge, Abarth, Alfa Romeo, Fiat and Leapmotor vehicles.

+From 1951 to 1980 Chrysler Australia Ltd operated as a vehicle manufacturer, it was purchased by Mitsubishi in 1980 with vehicles continuing to be produced under the Chrysler brand until 1981 by Mitsubishi Motors Australia.
+Chrysler returned to the Australian market in 1994 with imported vehicles.

 Establishment

 Chrysler Australia Ltd was established in June 1951 when the Chrysler Corporation acquired Chrysler Dodge Distributors (Holdings) Pty Ltd, a company which had been formed in 1935 by 18 independent distributors.

 During the 1950s and 1960s, Chrysler made a substantial investment in Australian manufacturing facilities.
 It consolidated assembly from other state capitals to its expanding operations in Adelaide.
-Vehicle production for Victoria, Tasmania and New South Wales was in Adelaide from 1953 and Perth and Brisbane assembly ceased in 1954.
+Vehicle production for Victoria, Tasmania and New South Wales was in Adelaide from 1953 with Perth and Brisbane assembly ceasing in 1954.
 The company had several facilities at Finsbury in Adelaide's northwest.
 The trim shop (car seats and interiors) and steel pressings (chassis components) produced components which were sent to Keswick for assembly.
 Chrysler also had an aircraft division which manufactured components for Canberra bombers, Jindivik drones and Winjeel trainers.
 Chrysler recruited both local men and young single men from interstate to staff the growth.

 Initially, Chrysler Australia assembled North American Chrysler passenger cars and trucks.
 Its most popular car in the 1950s was the US sourced badge engineered trio: Plymouth Cranbrook, Dodge Kingsway and De Soto Diplomat, each based on the 1954 US Plymouth.
 A coupe utility variant was also developed by Chrysler Australia and this was marketed in nine different versions; the Plymouth Cranbrook, Savoy & Belvedere, the Dodge Kingsway Custom, Kingsway Crusader & Kingsway Coronet and the De Soto Diplomat Custom, Diplomat Regent & Diplomat Plaza.
 The Plymouth sedan was a popular choice for taxicab usage however the rise in popularity of the Holden during this decade led to the decline of this range of cars.